Marty Grabstein: Career

-There followed a pause, somewhat confused, for 58 seconds.
-A second man then answered, "No."

-That was it!
-But there were more possibilities for infectious laughter in the mad silence that followed the surprise absurdest question - "You got the dynamite?" - than reams of dialogue could have provided.
-We must watch out for the comedy team of Mr. Grabstein and Mr. Mowat."
-During the years they performed in that show they regularly arrived with new material.

 Grabstein is well-known for doing the voice of the titular character in the Cartoon Network animated series Courage the Cowardly Dog.
 Grabstein used a combination of paranoia and panic to make the voice of Courage authentic.
-In the first season of the cartoon, he actually said many spoken words as Courage.
-However, for the rest of the series, Grabstein did almost all of the character's dialogue by gibberish and mumbling because the show's producers felt that Courage "talked too much" and wanted the dog to be more laconic.
+In the first season, Courage had spoken dialogue, but this was largely reduced to gibberish and mumbling afterward because the show's producers felt that he "talked too much" and wanted him to be more laconic.

-Grabstein reprised his role as Courage for the TV special, The Fog of Courage, and the crossover movie, Straight Outta Nowhere: Scooby-Doo!
+Grabstein reprised his role as Courage for the TV special The Fog of Courage and the crossover film Straight Outta Nowhere: Scooby-Doo!
 Meets Courage the Cowardly Dog.